Our Programs and Services3

 Veterans Services:

-• Vet2Vet – Veterans Peer Support and networking groups for Nassau County Veterans as part of the Hoseph P. Dwyer Peer Support Project
+• Vet2Vet – Veterans Peer Support and networking groups for Nassau County Veterans as part of the Joseph P. Dwyer Peer Support Project

 • Veterans Health Alliance of Long Island (VHALI) – building a friendly veteran community by promoting the health and well-being of Long Island veterans and their families through advocacy, outreach, training, peer support and awareness.